-1. Align the splined input yoke with the front output splines; then place the differential into position on the frame and install the cap screws (coated with blue Loctite #243), washers, and flex-lock nuts.
+1. Align the splined input yoke (splines greased with molybdenum grease) with the front output splines; then place the differential into position on the frame and install the cap screws, washers, and new lock nuts.
 Tighten to 38 ft-lb.
 Make sure the rubber boot is properly seated on the input yoke.